weiganghuang/holops-1803/task1.md

   	[edit]
 	```

-1. Operation “Commit dry run” shows the CLI’s to be configured to
+1. Issuing the  `Commit dry run` shows the CLI’s to be configured to the asr9k0:
-    asr9k0:

   	```
   	admin@ncs% commit dry-run outformat native